1 in 7 New Jersey residents struggle with hunger.

 In Passaic County, New Jersey almost 50,000 people — 1 in 6 children — struggle with food insecurity.

 As Passaic County's largest food pantry, CUMAC helped serve over 40,000 people last year, but the fight against hunger persists.

 In 2014, 8.4% of seniors living in New Jersey were food insecure.

 The Hunger Report

-- Nearly 49 million Americans (1 in 5 children) face hunger in the United States.
+- Over 42 million Americans (1 in 5 children) face hunger in the United States.

-- Food insecurity is growing among seniors.
-In 2013, nearly 5 million seniors struggled with food insecurity.
+- Food insecurity is growing among seniors and older citizens.
+In 2015, over 5.7 million Americans over the age of 60 struggled with food insecurity.